wcatron/query-projects/README.md

 This command clones the repository (if not already present) into a projects/ folder.

-It also updates (or creates) the projects.json file with the new project’s information.
+It also updates (or creates) the projects.json file with the new project's information.

 Confirm your project was added: